-If the option to install presets is selected during installation, updates will overwrite the original presets but custom named presets will remain untouched.
-Be sure to save your own presets with different names using the save as option (to the right of the preset browser), or alternatively, ensure the preset installation option is not selected when updating the software.
+If the option to install presets is not deselected during installation, the installer will overwrite the factory presets.
+User created presets will remain unaltered.
+To safeguard any modifications made to factory presets and preserve them during an update, make sure to deselect the install presets option when running the installer.
+Also, remember to save your own presets with different names using the 'save as' option located to the right of the preset browser.